Iowa vs. Colorado Predictions & Picks - Women's NCAA Tournament Sweet 16

 Iowa Performance Insights

-- The Hawkeyes have a +578 scoring differential, topping opponents by 17 points per game.
-They're putting up 87.4 points per game to rank first in college basketball and are allowing 70.4 per contest to rank 314th in college basketball.
+- The Hawkeyes outscore opponents by 17.0 points per game (scoring 87.4 points per game to rank first in college basketball while giving up 70.4 per outing to rank 314th in college basketball) and have a +578 scoring differential overall.

-- The Hawkeyes are averaging 89.4 points per game at home.
-On the road, they are averaging 85.9 points per contest.
+- The Hawkeyes post 89.4 points per game at home, compared to 85.9 points per game in away games, a difference of 3.5 points per contest.

+- Iowa allows 65 points per game when playing at home this season, compared to 78.5 in road games.

+- The Hawkeyes have seen a downturn in scoring recently, racking up 86.8 points per game in their last 10 outings, 0.6 points fewer than the 87.4 they've scored this season.

 Colorado Performance Insights

-- The Buffaloes' +346 scoring differential (outscoring opponents by 10.5 points per game) is a result of putting up 69 points per game (102nd in college basketball) while giving up 58.5 per contest (47th in college basketball).
+- The Buffaloes have a +346 scoring differential, topping opponents by 10.5 points per game.
+They're putting up 69.0 points per game, 102nd in college basketball, and are allowing 58.5 per outing to rank 46th in college basketball.

 © 2023 Data Skrive.
 All rights reserved.